0o-de-lally/ol-explorer/README.md

 ### PWA Features

 - **Installable**: Users can add the app to their home screen/desktop
-- **Offline Support**: Basic navigation and cached content remain accessible without an internet connection
+- **Offline Support**: Basic navigation and cached content remain accessible without internet
-- **Fast Loading**: Caches important assets for quick startup
+- **Fast Loading**: Critical assets are cached for quick startup
 - **Responsive**: Works on all device sizes

+### PWA Implementation

+The PWA functionality is implemented with:

+- **Web App Manifest**: Defines app metadata, icons, and display preferences
+- **Service Worker**: Handles caching strategies and offline experience
+- **HTML Configuration**: Meta tags for PWA capabilities

+### Offline Strategy

+The application provides a tailored offline experience:

+1. **Cached Routes**: Basic navigation structure remains accessible
+2. **Offline Page**: Custom error page when trying to access uncached content
+3. **Asset Caching**: Critical CSS, JavaScript, and images are cached for offline use

+For complete details on the PWA implementation, see [PWA Implementation documentation](context-for-llm/pwa-implementation.md).

 ### Installing as PWA